tldr-pages/tldr/pages/common/hakyll-init.md

 # hakyll-init

-> Generate a new hakyll sample blog.
+> Generate a new Hakyll sample blog.
 > More information: <https://github.com/jaspervdj/hakyll-init>.

-- Generate a new hakyll sample blog:
+- Generate a new Hakyll sample blog:

 `hakyll-init {{path/to/directory}}`